 Because I've become very busy, these may be slow in showing up here, but I am setting aside half an hour, early on Friday mornings, to look for, meditate on, and write up these Biblical business principles.
 It seems a shame to horde them to myself, so I'm trying to share.

-This page then becomes the index to these articles:
+This page then becomes the index to these and other articles:

 Chapter 19 in Proverbs briefly sums up 8 basic business behaviours that will put you on track for success.
 If you can discipline yourself to learn and apply these on a consistent basis, you should do well throughout your life, and your business ventures will do well.

-Allow me to present these 8 Basic Business Behaviours, what they mean, and to offer some helpful thoughts about how to impliment them.
+Allow me to present these 8 Basic Business Behaviours, what they mean, and to offer some helpful thoughts about how to implement them.
 Mostly they are about how to think, and that wisely.

 Thre are five kinds of Fools and Sluggards to avoid.
 It is wise to know our own weaknesses; so it can be especially helpful to beware that we don't become, or behave like any of these fools or sluggards!
 At the same time, be on guard when you recognize them in others.

-Do you have ethical business boundaries, or do you Plan Your Escapes from Trouble?
+Do you have Ethical Business Boundaries, or do you Plan Your Escapes from Trouble?
 We know a fire drill helps you plan and practice how to get out of a burning building in a hurry - it can save your life.
-There are also dangers lurking in your business and personal relationships and liasons.
+There are also dangers lurking in your business and personal relationships and liaisons.
 Therefore, wouldn't it be prudent to consider what those problems might look like and to plan how you will escape before you are trapped?

 To give some more specific examples to better answer the question, "What is email marketing and how does it work?" -- let's take a look at how various industries use email marketing.